 I’m a North Dallas newborn photographer so this is a given for me but with today’s technology, it’s easy to take memorable photos!
 There are several great point and shoot cameras on the market that provide high quality images at an affordable price.
 The GoPro is also a great option because it’s not only extremely small and compact but also waterproof!

 Get older kids involved by letting them take photos too!
 My oldest son used my phone on our last trip to snap photos and even started learning to edit them!
 He proudly printed them when we returned home and added them to his travel album!
-Check out some of my favorite scenic Italy family vacation photos.
 When you return home take the time to print your photos to an album so you have them to always look back on.
 My favorite is ZNO.com for high quality and reasonably priced albums.

 Be Flexible When Traveling with Kids